 What is Opex?

-Opex is important to consider as they accurately reflect the costs of doing business, since no future benefits are gained.
+Opex is important to consider as it accurately reflect the costs of doing business, since no future benefits are gained.
 If the Opex is too high, a company can easily lose money.
 Unlike Capex, the debt of which can be offset by future benefits, suffering debt to pay for Opex is always a problem.

 Like Capex, the appropriate Opex depends on the industry, and is more readily understood when looking at the figures of other businesses.

 A major difference between these two types of expenses is the way they are accounted for on your income statement.

 As Capex acquires assets that have a useful life beyond the tax year, these expenses can’t be fully deducted in the year they’re incurred.
 Instead, they’re capitalised and either amortised or depreciated over the life of the asset.
 Intangible assets such as intellectually property are amortised, and tangible assets such as equipment are depreciated over their lifespan.